blockoio/bnbMultisendApp/README.md

 1. (Optional) Enter a `memo text`.
 1. Click `Send Transaction` button.
 After a while, a success or failure warning pops up.

+Alternatively, you can easily use the static page( https://blockoio.github.io/bnbMultisendApp/build/ ) provided by the github page.
+(But be careful because there may be security issues.)

 Currently only AERGO-46B is supported.
 However, with a little expansion, other types of tokens can be supported.